A Causal Framework for Non-Linear Quantum Mechanics: The Framework

 \subsection{Stationary States and Energy Conservation}

 The existence of stationary states is one of the central consequences of quantum mechanics.
 It allows for the existence of ground states of quantum systems without which we cannot define a stable vacuum.
 Using perturbation theory and induction, it is straightforward to show that non-linear evolution permits the existence of stationary states.
 We will explicitly demonstrate this for single particle quantum mechanics.
 It is appropriate to use perturbative arguments since the non-linear corrections do not source instabilities or runaway potentials in the Hamiltonian, as long as the correction is small enough for a given potential (for shallow binding potentials, the existence of bound states can be used to constrain the non-linearity, see Section \ref{sec:pheno}).
 Similar arguments can also be applied to the field theory case where we can perturbatively describe single particle states.
+Note that this perturbative argument shows that if the linear quantum mechanical Hamiltonian was bounded from below, sufficiently small non-linear perturbations do not change that fact.
+If the linear quantum mechanical Hamiltonian was unbounded from below, perturbative non-linear effects are unlikely to alter that aspect of the spectrum.

 We now show the existence of stationary states in single particle quantum systems of the Yukawa theory described by \eqref{Eqn:NLS}.
 We will take the scalar field to be massless so it is relevant to the cases of the photon and graviton, though the inclusion of a mass is straight forward.
 In this case, the Green's function that appears in \eqref{Eqn:NLS} would be that of a massless Klein-Gordon field, $G_R\left(t, {\bf x}; t_1, {\bf x}_1\right) = \delta\left( t_1 - t - |{\bf x}_1 - {\bf x}|\right)/\left(4 \pi |{\bf x}_1 - {\bf x}|\right) $.